rant blog

 In fact, the title should really be 'Why I don't use Apple products any more' ... because it's the company that makes Macs -Apple - continuing to head in the wrong direction; making repairs/upgrades more and more difficult/impossible across their whole range of products, not just its laptops.

-Apple may be promising 'carbon neutral' products by 2030 and have removed plastic wrap from their phones BUT something better than recycling is to "use something for longer or fix something you already have instead of replacing it".
 The iPhone 13 continues the nasty trend of software locks whereby people are locked out of repairing their phones even with genuine Apple products.
 Contrast this with say the old Thinkpad laptops where not only was it possible for owners to replace/upgrade hard drive, optical drive, screen, memory and even processor but also it was/is easy to do so.

 From a smartsizing point of view, ditching Apple/Macs from consideration makes life easier.
 Choosing a phone to buy?
 Windows phones are already out of the picture so, with iPhones disregarded, it just leaves which Android phone to buy? as the choice.
 And then so to which are easier to repair and deGoogle.
 And only then of those remaining which are the best of these regarding features - battery life, camera quality and the like.So for me it becomes a choice between a Google Pixel running eOS or Graphene OS or a Murena/Fairphone running eOS.
 In my case I first got a reconditioned Pixel 4a and flashed it with e OS.
 Later I saw the Pixel 6 was being sold on offer at Argos, which won out over a new Fairphone on cost and the fact I could put Graphene OS on it.
 These two phones together cost under £500 and this arrangement fits with my backup phone premise; one should always have a backup phone for if one's main phone gets trashed/lost/stolen.

 My future buying choices are more streamlined and I can happily ignore all the hype over the latest iThing.
 I am not an Apple Hater, merely indifferent to them at this point.
-I mostly skip over any stories about Apple or Apple products unless something crops up I can use in an article as another reason theyre off the smartsize approved list.
+I mostly skip over any stories about Apple or Apple products unless something crops up I can use in an article as another reason they're off the smartsize approved list.

 If you want to 'do your bit' and buy an 'eco phone', get a modular Fairphone.